How California Could Encourage Adoption of Alternative Payment Models

 Each state must decide whether to set adoption targets for specific segments of the market — for example, Medi-Cal managed care plans, Federally Qualified Health Centers, county mental health plans — or the entire market.
 The multipayer approach, in which a state sets targets for public and private entities, can promote alignment among payers that encourages provider investments in creating infrastructure for APMs.
 However, a multipayer approach also poses significant challenges, because states have less direct control of contracting between private payers and providers.
 This has frequently resulted in forms of voluntary participation that limit the state’s ability to involve entities less willing to embrace APMs.
 Thus, many states focus their goals more narrowly on settings where they wield the strongest regulatory levers and power as purchasers, such as Medicaid.
 While the target is narrower in scope, it can build a foundation for more widespread reform.

 States pursuing a multipayer approach should consider a suite of goals instead of just one.
 A single goal applied to all payers may fail to account for such differences as baseline levels of APM adoption.
-For example, by 2021, the state of Washington’s Value-Based Purchasing Roadmap calls for 90% of spending in Medicaid and public employee benefit programs to flow through certain types of APMs compared to only 50% of spending in the commercial market.
+For example, by 2021, the state of Washington’s Value-Based Purchasing Roadmap calls for 90% of spending in Medicaid and public employee benefit programs to flow through certain types of APMs (PDF) compared to only 50% of spending in the commercial market.

 Establish Clear Ways to Measure APM Adoption